Overview

 Configuration Boundaries

-Your configuration options are precisely determined by how global administrators categorized elements during schema creation and your team administrator’s lock/unlock decisions: 🔓 You Can Configure:- Unlocked Elements - Settings your team admin made available for personal customization
+Your configuration options are precisely determined by how global administrators categorized elements during schema creation and your team administratorβs lock/unlock decisions: π You Can Configure:- Private Credentials - Your personal API keys and secrets (NOT shared with team members)

 - User-Specific Elements - Settings designed for individual workflow (like local file paths)